 Reviewers should bring an informed and unbiased view to the assessment of the program.
 External reviewers should consider whether the plans of the department are appropriate,considering such factors as the current condition of the program, trends in the discipline, the quality of the faculty, and the characteristics of the students and the community the program serves.
 Reviewers will be provided with a list of issues/questions to be addressed in their report, but they are free to address other issues that arise during the course of their review.

-In consultation with the academic unit, the Office of the Chancellor will select the external reviewers.
-Academic units may recommend the names of at least five, but no more than ten,external reviewers to the Office of the Chancellor, and provide links to website bios or CVs if available.
-In some cases, the Office of the Chancellor may select reviewers that have not been nominated by the academic unit.
+In consultation with the academic unit, the Office of the Provost will select the external reviewers.
+Academic units may recommend the names of at least five, but no more than ten,external reviewers to the Office of the Provost, and provide links to website bios or CVs if available.
+In some cases, the Office of the Provost may select reviewers that have not been nominated by the academic unit.

 Academic units are encouraged to nominate individuals from reputable institutions who are active, respected members of the discipline and profession, particularly in the academic programs and areas of interest of the unit undertaking program review.